Operation Tempest

 Operation Tempest's objective was to seize control of German-occupied cities and areas while the Germans were preparing their defenses against the advancing Soviet Red Army.
-Polish underground civil authorities hoped to take power before the Soviets arrived.
+The Polish Underground State hoped to take power before the Soviets arrived.

-A goal of the Polish Government-in-Exile, in London, was to restore Poland's 1939 borders with the USSR, rejecting the Curzon Line border.
-According to Jan.
-M. Ciechanowski, "The [exiled] Polish Cabinet believed that by refusing to accept the Curzon Line they were defending their country's right to exist as a national entity.
+A goal of the Polish government-in-exile in London was to restore Poland's 1939 borders with the USSR, rejecting the Curzon Line border.
+According to Jan Ciechanowski,"The [exiled] Polish Cabinet believed that by refusing to accept the Curzon Line they were defending their country's right to exist as a national entity.
 They were determined that Russo-Polish relations should be restored on the basis of the pre-1939 territorial arrangements."

 History

-From its inception, the Home Army had been preparing a national armed rising against the Germans.
-The basic framework of the future rising was created in September 1942.
+From its inception, the Home Army had been preparing a national armed uprising against the Germans.
+The basic framework of the future uprising was created in September 1942.
 According to the plan, the Uprising was to be ordered by the Polish Commander-in-Chief in exile when the defeat of the Wehrmacht on the Eastern Front became apparent.
-The Uprising was to begin in Central Poland: in the "General Gouvernement", Zagłębie, Kraków Voivodeship, and the Białystok and Brześć areas.
+The Uprising was to begin in Central Poland: in the General Government, Dąbrowa Basin, Kraków Voivodeship, and the Białystok and Brześć areas.

 The Uprising's basic objectives were to: